-Tell your nurse or doctor if you have heartburn or acid reflux.
-They can give you anti acid medicine.
+You might have some heartburn or acid reflux.
+Your nurse or doctor can give you anti acid medicine to help.

 Sleeping upright in bed helps to prevent heartburn.
 You can use pillows or cushions to support yourself.

-You might have some slight bleeding in the food pipe.
+You might have some slight bleeding in the oesophagus.
 It might give you a metallic taste in your mouth.
 This usually gets better over a few days.

-Your nurse will give you mouthwashes.
-Tell them if you cough up blood.
+Tell your nurse of doctor if you cough up blood.

 A hole in the food pipe